 - This upgrade feature is not guaranteed to work correctly with all operating systems.
-It was designed for Window but has successfully been tested on Mac OS X and some Linux distributions. - The feature functions best if write caching is switched off for flash drives.
+It was designed for Windows but has successfully been tested on Mac OS X and some Linux distributions.
+See note at end regarding Windows 10. - The feature functions best if write caching is switched off for flash drives.
 This done by default on XP SP2, Vista and OS X. If write caching is not disabled then file writes or deletes may take up to 45 seconds to complete.
 For example, under Windows 2000 or Linux if you delete the BOOT file to return to normal operation, it may take 30 seconds before the file is actually deleted and the EXTENDER drive reported as removed. - Do not attempt to drag any other kinds of file onto the Extender drive.
 It is a virtual storage device.